octo-technology-downunder/git-command-line-lab/README.md

 ### Staging

-Files which have been added to git are now in the 'staging' area.
-The command `git add .` adds all files to the staging area.
+The `git add .` command adds all files to the 'staging' area.
 Essentially the staging area stores information about what will go into the next commit.

-In this case the files have been added to git, but not yet committed.
-The status command shows the working tree status which shows the files that will be commited (in this case all have been added), as well as what may not yet be tracked by git.
+Now the files have been added to git, but have not yet been committed to the repository.
+The `git status` command shows the working tree status which lists the files that will be committed (in this case all have been added), as well as files may not yet be tracked by git.

-If we add another change to our file `echo world >> README.md` and check `git status` again, we will see that some changes are ready to be committed, while others are not yet staged for commit.
+If we add another change to our file `echo world >> README.md` and run `git status` again, we will see that some changes are ready to be committed, while others are not yet staged for commit.
 Add this change to staging.

 Another way to interact with staging is to use `git add -i` which can be used to interactively add files to the staging area.

-Additionally, the diff of the files added to staging can be checked with `git diff --cached`
+Additionally, you can compare the files added to staging with `git diff --cached`

 ### Make a commit

 Go ahead and make a commit using the -m option to add a message.
+This is good practise to briefly describe the  changes being made to the repo.

 `git commit -m 'update readme'`

 And to show the log for the last commit:

 `git log -1`

+It's also possible to list the log history using `git log` or for a more succinct list `git log --oneline`

 #### To do: